Cowles Scout Reservation

 From Interstate 90 take the Division Street Exit which is also marked Newport Highway 2and 195.
 Stay on Division Street approx. 4 miles until the roadway splits into a "Y" at Newport Highway.
 The Newport Highway continues for about 40 minutes.
 Turn left from the highway onto North Shore road.
 There will be a sign on the highway that says "Camp Cowles BSA" to assist you.
 Stay on North Shore for about 4 miles until you reach the Scout Reservation.
 Parking and all registration is at the Camp Fosseen entrance.

 Cub Scout Resident Camp is coming to the Cowles Scout Reservation.
-Cub Country will be opening in July of 2007 to provide the ultimate camping experience to Cub Scouts and thier families.
+Cub Country opened in July of 2007 and continues to provide the ultimate camping experience to Cub Scouts and their families.

 To find out more about Cub Country, click here!